 - an employee ceased to be resident in Québec in the year or in a previous year (in which case you are not required to withhold income tax if the salary or wages are subject to income tax in a country other than Canada or if the salary or wages are paid with respect to the sale of goods, the negotiation of contracts or the provision of services for you, one of your foreign affiliates or another person with whom you are not dealing at arm's length, in the course of a business carried on by you, the foreign affiliate or that other person).

 If an individual is not resident in Canada in the year or becomes a resident during the year, the deductions and personal tax credits that the individual can enter on the Source Deductions Return (form TP-1015.3-V) may be limited.
 For more information, see Source Deductions Return.

 If a foreign employee whose country of origin has a social security agreement with Québec is temporarily posted to Québec, the employee's salary or wages are generally not subject to:

 - the employer contribution to the health services fund.

-As a rule, an employee who is not resident in Québec at the end of the year is not required to pay Québec parental insurance plan (QPIP) premiums.
+As a rule, an employee who is not resident in Québec at the end of the year is not required to pay QPIP premiums.
 Nevertheless, if you pay eligible salary or wages to an employee who is not resident in Québec, you must withhold and pay QPIP premiums respecting the salary or wages if one or more of the basic conditions are met.
-However, special rules may apply.
+There may be special requirements.